Secrets and Strategy Behind Good Mental Health and Intelligence

 - Copper (1.5-3 mg per day, found in organ meats, lentils, asparagus and almonds) stimulates and regulates the brain’s activities.

 The most efficient way to get all of these minerals is through daily supplements.

 – Omega 3 Fatty Acids: We’ve already discussed the importance of fatty acids at length.
-250-500 mg per day is the minimum necessary for the brain, and walnuts, wild rice and chia seeds are good sources in addition to fatty fishes.
+About 250-500 mg per day is the minimum necessary for the brain, and walnuts, wild rice and chia seeds are good sources in addition to fatty fishes.